When it comes to fighting cancer, preventative treatment is better than reactive. Here are 20 cancer-fighting foods that will help protect you!

 Similar to carrots in many regards, sweet potatoes also pack a large amount of nutrition into a small amount of calories.
 Experts have even found that there are significant antiproliferative and antimetastatic effects on human cancer cells when consuming sweet potatoes.

 Somewhat forgotten by almost everyone, seaweed actually has many anticarcinogenic properties.
 An important element found here is fucoidan, a complex polysaccharide, which has possible abilities to make cancer cells self-destruct.
 However, more research is required before anything more definitive can be stated on this subject.
-One thing is for sure – you should munch on some seaweed from time to time to reap the health rewards!
+One thing is for sure – you should munch on these cancer-fighting foods from time to time to reap the health rewards!

 The anti-cancer compounds found in mushrooms have critical roles.
 Interestingly, there is even a widespread movement in the medical community to potentially have anti-cancer drugs made from medicinal mushrooms.
-Top your green salad off with these little guys, and score some extra nutrition!
+Top your green salad off with these little cancer-fighting foods, and score some extra nutrition!

 Raspberries contain ellagic acid – more in fact, than almost every other berry.
 Get black raspberries to get the most bang for your buck.
 And why exactly is ellagic acid important?
 Very simply, it helps to inhibit tumors.